-Striped Sweater – A heavy cotton sweater is key, and I wore it on the plane because it’s super cozy.
+Heavier Sweater – A heavy cotton or soft alpaca sweater is key, and I wore it on the plane because it’s super cozy.

-Grey Sweater – A lightweight one is great for layering so you don’t get overheated during the day.
+Cashmere/Lightweight Sweaters – Comfortable layering pieces so you don’t get overheated during the day.

 Black Silk Top – A versatile option for an evening out.